KondoweMukuka/odin-recipes/README.md

 # Odin Recipes
-odin-recipes is a project that is used to practice application of HTML foundations by building a rudimental recipes website.
+odin-recipes is a project that is used to practice application of HTML foundations by building a simple recipes website.

 ## HTML FOUNDATIONS APPLIED
 * Elements and Tags